LeJosplayy/MultiWiiReloaded/README.md

 User features are always welcome.
 MWR is a completely free platform, but donations are also appreciated at the following BNB BEP20 address:
 0xe08f95573043F5eA697336e15f9A83dCa66b4A54

+Changes in the Future

+-Better ConfigGUI
+-Grafical MWR Configurator